dimitriwalters/javascript-handbook/README.md

 ## General

 ### asynchronous
-When a process does not block other processes during execution.
+A form of processing that does not block other processes during execution.

 ### closure
 The behaviour of functions to maintain it's parent scope - even after the parent scope is destroyed.